embEDUx/documentation/src/background/design/toolchain.md

 # Design Toolchain
 The Linux-Kernel and the Bootloader must be compiled from their sources, otherwise the user is not able to provide the configuration for these.
-In order to build these products for the different platforms a Toolchain with the respective build targets is required.
+In order to build these products for the different platforms a Toolchain for the respective build targets is required.
 The toolchain should also be user configurable, which leaves the following projects for the evaluation of the toolchain creation.